-I'm an Economics PhD student at Stockholm University.
+I'm an Economics PhD student at the Department of Economics of Stockholm University.
 I hold a Master's degree in Economics and Economics of Public Policy from Universidad del Rosario.

-Command and Can't Control: Assessing Centralized Accountability in the Public Sector (submitted)- with Saad Gulzar (Princeton), Muhammad Zia Mehmood (UC Berkeley), Daniel Rogger (World Bank)
+Command and Can't Control: Assessing Centralized Accountability in the Public Sector (submitted)- with Saad Gulzar (Notre Dame), Muhammad Zia Mehmood (Princeton), Daniel Rogger (World Bank)

 A long-established approach to management in government has been the transmission of information up a hierarchy, centralized decision-making by senior management, and corresponding centralized accountability; colloquially known as "command and control".
 This paper examines the effectiveness of a centralized accountability system implemented at scale in Punjab, Pakistan for six years.
 The scheme automatically identified poorly performing schools and jurisdictions for the attention of central management.
 We find that flagging of schools and corresponding de facto punishments had no impact on school or student outcomes.
 We use detailed data on key elements of the education production function to show that command and control approaches to managing the general public sector do not induce bureaucratic action towards improvements in government performance.